On the number of countable subdirect powers of unary algebras: Remarks on infinite cardinals

 \begin{proof} We begin by discussing the structure of $\A^\N$, so that we can classify subdirect powers in terms of their connected components.
 Let $\a=(a_1,a_2,\dots)\in\A^\N$, and define $\Seq(\a):=(s_1,s_2\dots)$ where $s_i$ is the length of the cycle containing $a_i$.
 If $\Seq(\a)$ is bounded, then for $m=\lcm(\Seq(\a))$ we have that $\a\rightarrow f(\a)\rightarrow \dots\rightarrow f^{m-1}(\a)\rightarrow f^m(\a)=\a$ is a cycle of length $m$.
 If $\Seq(\a)$ is not bounded, i.e. if $\cont(\a)$ either contains elements from infinitely many finite cycles with unbounded length, or it contains at least one element from an infinite cycle, then $f^l(\a)\neq\a$ for all $l\in\N$.
 Additionally, since $f$ is a bijection, $f^{-l}(\a)\neq\a$ for all $l\in\N$, and so the connected component of $\a$ is isomorphic to $(\Z,x\mapsto x+1)$.
 Since the connected components of a subdirect power are subalgebras of connected components of the direct power, the only options are finite cycles, $(\Z,x\mapsto x+1)$ and $(\N,x\mapsto x+1)$, and there are either none or uncountably many of each (apart from possibly cycles of length one).

 ($\Leftarrow$) Assume $\A$ has a bound on the length of its finite cycles.
 It follows from the foregoing analysis that the lengths of finite cycles in $\A^\N$ are also bounded, and thus there are only finitely many isomorphism types of connected subalgebras of $\A^\N$.
-Therefore there are at most countably many countable subdirect powers.
+Using the fact that every unary algebra is a disjoint union of its connected components, we conclude that there are countably many countable subdirect powers.

 ($\Rightarrow$) Assume now that $\A$ contains infinitely many cycles of different lengths, and we will show that $\A$ is of uncountable type.
 We first exhibit a subdirect power which contains no cycles.
 Let $(y_1,y_2,\dots)$ be a sequence of elements of $\A$ such that each element is contained in a finite cycle, and the sequence of respective cycle lengths is strictly increasing.
 We define for $a\in A$ the tuples $\alpha_a$ and $\beta_a$ as follows: